stronnag/mwptools/docs/cygwin-readme.md

 # mwp on Cygwin

 From 2015-12-30, it is possible to build and run pretty much all of the mwptools suite in [cygwin](https://www.cygwin.com/).
-It is the best performing Windows option.
+It is the best performing Windows option, other than Windows 11 / WSLG.

 * Runs from a desktop short cut
 * Audio works